GuduleLapointe/w4os/TROUBLESHOOTING.md

   - if enabled,

     - Set the Search Engine URL to <http://yourgrid.org/helpers/query.php>, adjusting it with your Site Address as it appears in WP General settings.
 Make sure to use "http://" instead of "https://".
-    - Set the Search register to <http://yourgrid.org/helpers/register.php>, adjusting it with your Site Address but using "[http://".By](http://”.By) using your own search engine, you will limit search results to your grid only, whether Hypergrid is enabled or not.
+    - Set the Search register to <http://yourgrid.org/helpers/register.php>, adjusting it with your Site Address but using "http://".
+By using your own search engine, you will limit search results to your grid only, whether Hypergrid is enabled or not.

   - If not enabled and you use a third-party solution like w4os search engine, enter their address in the Search Engine URL field.
 Using an external provider will provide search results from all the grids registered with the same provider.
 This option is suitable if Hypergrid is enabled on your grid.Ensure that you enter the same addresses in the OpenSim.ini file to maintain consistency between the plugin settings and the OpenSimulator configuration.

 - After saving the settings, access the Search Engine URL in a browser.
 It should display a blank page.

 - Set the Events Server URL to "<http://2do.pm/events/>" or use any other implementation of the HYPEevents server.

 - If the "Provide Offline Helper" option is enabled, set the Offline Helper URI to "<http://yourgrid.org/helpers/offline.php>".
 Make sure the configuration in both Robust.HG.ini and OpenSim.ini matches.
 Accessing the URI from your browser should result in a blank page.

 - It is recommended not to enable the Economy feature until all other components are functioning correctly.
 However, if you have enabled the "Provide Economy Helpers" option, follow these steps:

   - Set the Economy Base URI to "<http://yourgrid.org/helpers/>", adjusting it with your actual Site Address and using "http://" instead of "https://".